mmhapp/Side-Information-in-Drug-Target-Interaction-Prediction/README.md

 # Technical Implementation

-Main code is in `fm.py`, and the instructions in `descriptions.txt`.
+Main code is in `fm.py`, and the instructions in `descriptions.txt` (knn.py is a basic version of model workflow but whit KNN instead of FM).
 The model is implemented in Python, utilising the `libFM` library.

 ## Running the Model (`fm.py`)